rujunhan/EMNLP-2019/README.md

 **Title**: Codebase for EMNLP 2019 Paper: [Joint Event and Temporal Relation Extraction with Shared Representations and Structured Prediction](https://www.aclweb.org/anthology/D19-1041.pdf)

 1. Data processinng.
 We have preprocessed TB-Dense and MATRES raw data using internal NLP tools at the Information Sciences Institute.
-These .pickle files are save in data fold.
+These .pickle files are saved in data fold.
+Download glove.6B.50d.txt into other/ folder.
 2. Featurize data.
 Run featurize_data.py and context_aggregator.py sequentially.
 Two folders are created: all_joint/ and all_context/. all_context contains the final files used in the model.
 3. Local Model: run joint_model.py
-4. Global Model: save a pipeline_joint model object from step 3 and then run joint_model.py.
+4. Global Model: save a pipeline_joint model object from step 3 and then run joint_model_global.py.

 ### Code Structure (joint_model.py)